 \subsection{Sensitivity of the hyperparameter choice}

-Hyperparameters play a crucial role in the performance of the method, and their selection can be challenging.
-Ideally, computationally effective guidelines, such as those based on information criteria, would help in choosing hyperparameters.
+Hyperparameters play a crucial role in the performance of the proposed method, and their selection can be challenging.
+Ideally, computationally effective guidelines, such as those based on information criteria, would facilitate hyperparameter tuning.
 However, due to the novel optimization objective in our case, establishing such rules is non-trivial and warrants further investigation.

-In this study, we employ cross-validation, which yields good performance.
-To evaluate the sensitivity of the method to the hyperparameter choice, we conduct additional experiments using parameter grids for the two experimental settings in Section~\ref{gc}.
-Specifically, we repeat each combination of hyperparameters 50 times and calculate the average number of change points for each combination.
+In this study, we employ cross-validation, which yields good empirical performance.
+To evaluate the sensitivity of the method to hyperparameter choices, we conduct additional experiments using parameter grids for the two experimental settings described in Section~\ref{gc}.
+Specifically, we repeat each combination of hyperparameters 50 times and calculate the average number of detected change points for each combination.
 The results are shown in Tables~\ref{apptab:setting1} and \ref{apptab:setting2}.

 From the experimental results, we observe that the number of estimated change points varies with different values of $\gamma_1$ and $\gamma_2$.
-Specifically, we find that $\gamma_1$ should be greater than $\gamma_2$ to ensure effective change point detection, which is consistent with our theoretical analysis in Theorem~\ref{str}.
+In particular, we find that $\gamma_1$ should be greater than $\gamma_2$ to ensure effective change point detection, consistent with our theoretical analysis in Theorem~\ref{str}.
 Moreover, for a fixed $\gamma_1$, the estimated number of change points decreases as $\gamma_2$ increases.
-This aligns with our intuition, as larger values of $\gamma_2$ imply a higher penalty for each additional change point.
-Overall, while there is some effect of the tuning parameters on the change point estimation, the estimated number of change points remains relatively stable, even with substantial variations in the scales of $\gamma_1$ and $\gamma_2$.
+This aligns with our intuition, as larger values of $\gamma_2$ impose a higher penalty for each additional change point.
+Overall, while the tuning parameters affect the change point estimation, the estimated number of change points remains relatively stable even under substantial variations in the scales of $\gamma_1$ and $\gamma_2$.